Lecrapouille/gdcef/README.md

 cd <Project>\godot-native\
 mkdir build
 cd .\gdcef_subprocess
-scons target=release platform=windows -j8
+scons target=release platform=windows workspace=$WORKSPACE_STIGMEE godot_version=3.4.3 -j8
 ```

-The executable will be generated into the build directory.
-It should be placed into the appropriate godot project path (see Module configuration).
+The executable will be created as `gdcefSubProcess.exe`.
+It should be placed
+into the appropriate our godot project https://github.com/stigmee/stigmee inside
+its `build` folder (to be created).
+Again the `build.py` will do it for you.

-## Module compilation (./gdcef)
+### Module compilation (./gdcef)

-This directory contains the source of the gdcef library, allowing to generate the libgdcef.dll module.
-This dll file can then be loaded by the GDNative module (see Module configuration).
+This directory contains the source of the gdcef library, allowing to generate
+the `libgdcef.dll` module.
+This dll file can then be loaded by the GDNative
+module (see Module configuration).

 ```
 📦gdcef
  ┣ 📂src
  ┃ ┣ 📜gdcef.cpp
+ ┃ ┣ 📜gdcef.hpp
+ ┃ ┣ 📜gdbrowser.cpp
+ ┃ ┣ 📜gdbrowser.hpp
- ┃ ┣ 📜gdcef.h
+ ┃ ┣ 📜gdlibrary.cpp
- ┃ ┗ 📜gdlibrary.cpp
+ ┃ ┗ 📜...
  ┗ 📜SConstruct
 ```